Get

 Image Credit: Jaromir Chalabala, Shutterstock

 Although there are several reasons your cat rubs against you, one of them is to get your attention.
-Cats have scent glands along their cheeks, chin, and the top of their heads.
+Cats have scent glands along their cheeks, chins, and the tops of their heads.
 They play a role in feline communication and contain pheromones.
-They help cats claim objects and people through scent but could also be a form of greeting, adoration, or gathering information.
+They help cats claim objects and people through scent, but could also be a form of greeting, social bonding, or gathering information.

 A cat seeking attention might rub against us when communicating a specific need, such as food or affection.
 Many cats enjoy being petted after rubbing against us and enjoy the attention they get from doing it.